gersteinlab/aloft/README.md

 - ESP6500(|_AAF): ESP6500 allele frequences
 	blank: Yes or No if associated ESP6500 allele frequencies
 	AAF: ancestral allele frequencies
-- # pseudogenes associated to transcript:
-number of pseudogenes or a period if none.
+- Number of pseudogenes associated to transcript: number of pseudogenes or a period if none.
-- # paralogs associated to gene: number of paralogs or a period if needed
+- Number of paralogs associated to gene: number of paralogs or a period if needed
 - dN/dS (macaque): Evolutionary score in comparison to macaque species
 - dN/dS (mouse): Evolutionary score in comparison to mouse species